cym13/cym13.github.io/source/mental_calculations.rst

 ==========

-We saw through a concrete case that few things are really necessary to get a reasonnable answer out.
-There were some multiplications to convert a power of two into a power of ten, but that aside all we did was choosing the right numbers, choosing when to round and addition/substractions of powers.
+We saw through a concrete case that few things are really necessary to get a reasonable answer out.
+There were some multiplications to convert a power of two into a power of ten, but that aside all we did was choosing the right numbers, choosing when to round and addition/subtractions of powers.

-For the sceptics, here is the answer provided with a computer with numbers as precise as they can be using one HC-200.
+For the skeptics, here is the answer provided with a computer with numbers as precise as they can be using one HC-200.

 .. code:: python